mattgeddes/roameo/README.md

 The initial version only supports matching against an ESSID or a specific source IP address.
 Functionality planned but not yet implemented includes:

-1. Matching against source subnet
+1. Matching against IPv6 addresses and subnets
-2. Matching against IPv6 addresses and subnets
+2. Matching any Wi-Fi connectivity, or any IPv6 (global) addressing
-3. Matching any Wi-Fi connectivity, or any IPv6 (global) addressing
+3. Matching VPN and other tunnels
-4. Matching VPN and other tunnels
+4. Better support for non-Linux platforms
-5. Better support for non-Linux platforms
+5. Refactor to be more Rusty

 Comments and pull requests welcome.